SaintBuddha1009/snake-game/README.md

 ### Imports needed:
 - **java.awt:**  Contains all of the classes for creating user interfaces and for painting graphics and images.

 - **javax.swing.JFrame:** The javax.swing.JFrame class is a type of container which inherits the java.awt.Frame class.
 JFrame works like the main window where components like labels, buttons, textfields are added to create a GUI.
-Unlike Frame, JFrame has the option to hide or close the window with the help of setDefaultCloseOperation(int) method.
+JFrame has the option to hide or close the window with the help of setDefaultCloseOperation() method.

+**ENJOY PLAYING!!**